 Arthas: Still trying to protect the sword, are you?

 Revenant: No... trying to protect you... from it...

 open/close all folders

-- The third movie features Sou'unga, which is so nasty that not only does it take over its user (like Tokijin, but with more Body Horror), it eventually sprouts its own body and tries to cause The End of the World as We Know It.
+- The third movie features Sou'unga, which is so nasty that not only does it take over its user (like Tokijin, but with more Body Horror), it eventually grows its own body from Sesshoumaru's severed arm and tries to cause The End of the World as We Know It.

 - Slayers has a few examples.
-The anime has a cursed knife, which Lina attempts to pawn off to an unfortunate shopkeeper.
+The anime has a cursed knife which possesses its wielder and turns them into a maniac berserker (but this somehow can be undone by an angry wife), which Lina attempts to pawn off to an unfortunate shopkeeper.
 The novels have Doolgofa, the Cursed Sword of Bezeld, which is actually a disguised mazoku who will fuse with any poor fool who picks it up.

 - In Slayers Try the Sword of Light is revealed to be another dimension's Dark Lord equivalent — and there are four others just like it.